RyanNielson/awesome-unity/README.md

 awesome-unity
 =============

-A curated list of Unity assets, resources, and more.
+A curated list of awesome Unity assets, resources, and more.